arcanetechnology/arcane-web/README.md

 7. TODO: alchemy solidjs based design system with inbuilt style provider.
 8. TODO: create an alchemy icon library for arcane.

+### Quirks

+wasn't able to figure out how to build a compiled solid-js component library, so I was forced to use rollup.
+I really hate it when I have to use multiple build tools.